bscan/perl-string-sql/README.md

 Adds syntax highlight support for Perl SQL strings in VS Code.
 This repo is a clone from https://github.com/ptweir/python-string-sql

+This extension is also available on the marketplace at https://marketplace.visualstudio.com/items?itemName=bscan.perl-string-sql

 ## Example

 ![Example](docs/perl_demo.png)